 - 1. The respondent neither admits nor denies the facts described under Section III or the commission's findings and conclusions of law described under Section IV, and consents to the entry of this order and agreed resolution solely for the purpose of resolving this sworn complaint. - 2.
 The respondent consents to this order and agreed resolution and waives any right to further proceedings in this matter. - 3.
 The respondent acknowledges that a candidate shall appoint a campaign treasurer by including in writing the treasurer's name, address, telephone number, and the name of the person making the appointment, and that a campaign treasurer appointment must be filed with the clerk or secretary of the governing body of the political subdivision or, if the political subdivision has no clerk or secretary, with the governing body's presiding officer, if the appointment is made for candidacy for an office of a political subdivision other than a county.
-The respondent also acknowledges that a candidate may not knowingly accept a campaign contribution or make or authorize a campaign expenditure at a time when a campaign treasurer appointment for the candidate is not in effect, that a person may not knowingly accept a political contribution the person knows to have been made in violation of chapter 253 of the Election Code, and that a person may not knowingly make or authorize a political expenditure in violation of chapter 253 of the Election Code.
-The respondent agrees to comply with these requirements of the law.
+The respondent also acknowledges that a candidate may not knowingly accept a campaign treasurer appointment for the candidate is not in effect, that a person may not knowingly accept a political contribution the person knows to have been made in violation of chapter 253 of the Election Code, and that a person may not knowingly make or authorize a political expenditure in violation of chapter 253 of the Election Code, and that a person may not knowingly make or authorize a comply with these requirements of the law.